-In this paper, we show for the first time that WiFi signals can also be exploited to recognize keystrokes.
-WiFi signals are pervasive in our daily life at home, offices, and even shopping centers.
-The key intuition is that while typing a certain key, the hands and fingers of a user move in a unique formation and direction and thus generate a unique pattern in the time-series of Channel State Information (CSI) values, which we call CSI-waveform, for that key.
+In this paper, we show for the first time that commodity WiFi devices can also be used to recognize keystrokes.
+The key intuition is that while typing a certain key, the hands and fingers of a user move in a unique direction and formation, generating a unique pattern in the time-series of Channel State Information (CSI) values, which we call CSI-waveform of that key.
 The keystrokes of each key introduce relative unique multi-path distortions in WiFi signals and this uniqueness can be exploited to recognize keystrokes.
 Due to the high data rates supported by modern WiFi devices, WiFi cards provide enough CSI values within the duration of a keystroke to construct a high resolution CSI-waveform for each keystroke.